boydpelley/paint_c/README.md

 There is only two types of input being tracked:
 1. Esc - To exit and end the program
-2. Left-Click - To select clours and draw squares
+2. Left-Click - To select colours and draw squares (left-click can be held in for drag drawing)

 ## Future Additions / Considerations